angelbruni/BeautyFox/README.md

 1.2.
 Copy the contents of the Profile Folder to the Root Directory of the profile folder (if you don't know, open firefox and type `about:profiles` in the address bar).

-2. Download and install [Resource Hacker](https://angusj.com/resourcehacker/) (if your OS is NOT Windows Vista/7) - this is to enable glass in navigation pane
+2. **(Optional, but recommended)** - Enabling glass on navigation pane (for Windows 10/11):

+**Warning!** Modifying the manfest will cause that some streaming websites (like Netflix) to not work.
+Continue at your own risk.

+If you have Windows Vista (with extended kernel), Windows 7, 8 or 8.1, you don't need to do this and you can skip this step.

 2.1.
-Run as administrator
+Download and install [Resource Hacker](https://angusj.com/resourcehacker/) and run it as administrator

-2.2.
+2.3.
 File > Open > find `firefox.exe` > Manifest > delete/comment these lines:

 ```xml
 <supportedOS Id="{8e0f7a12-bfb3-4fe8-b9a5-48fd50a15a9a}"/>
 <supportedOS Id="{1f676c76-80e1-4239-95bb-83d0f6d0da78}"/>
 <supportedOS Id="{4a2f28e3-53b9-4441-ba9c-d69d4a4a6e38}"/>
 ```

 2.3.
 Restart your computer if aero does not work after these changes.

 3. Open Firefox and follow the instructions of the wizard that appears on-screen.